joannakl/cs102/projects/project5_mountain.markdown

 ` LABEL  SUPPLIES  OBSTACLES`

 In the above, `LABEL` is a string with the name of the rest stop.
 The alphanumeric comparison of the labels determines the shape of the tree.
-`SUPPLIES` is a (possibly empty) list of supplies that the hiker will get at this rest-stop.
+`SUPPLIES` is a (possibly empty) list of supplies that the hiker will get at this rest stop.
 Valid supplies are `food`, `raft`, `axe`.
 `OBSTACLES` is a (possibly empty) list of obstacles that the hiker will encounter at this rest stop.
 Valid obstacles are `fallen tree` and `river`.

 See below for an example.

-If the program is executed with non-existent or invalid command line argument, it should print an error message and terminate.
+If the program is executed with a non-existent or invalid command line argument, it should print an error message and terminate.

 If the file contains any additional (and invalid) strings in the description of a rest-stop, they should be ignored.

-The program \textbf{should not be interactive}.
+The program **should not be interactive**.
 All input should be provided as the command line arguments.
 The user should not be prompted for any additional information.
 </div> </div></div>